thinkcompany/think_dev-standards/content/html/programming-principles/index.md

 ### Module-based Markup

-Although wireframes and visual designs may approach the user experience from a page or flow perspective, a web site is actually constructed from many smaller pieces of code.
+Although wireframes and visual designs may approach the user experience from a page or flow perspective, a website is actually constructed from many smaller pieces of code.
 Sometimes referred to as LEGO blocks or modules, we refer to them as modules.

-A module is a block of HTML that has been coded such that it can be reused anywhere in a web site or application.
+A module is a block of HTML that has been coded such that it can be reused anywhere in a website or application.
 A module may vary to a limited degree, based on the data available to populate the markup.

 Example module:
 ```html